mahazel-dev/NRF_RTIC/README.md

 I use RTIC as main event handler, because it sound interesting for me.
 By the time code is growing and getting mroe complicated, but I try to keep it.
 I'm not professional, but I'd like to become.
-If you have suggestions, please don;t hesitate to tell me.
+If you have suggestions, please don't hesitate to tell me.
 Or if you can offer help with learning by giving assigments or intern I'm open for every opportunity.

-Besr regards and welcome to Rust and RTIC
+Best regards and welcome to Rust and RTIC

+Materials: